 Presents a survey of microeconomic theory at the beginning graduate level.
 Topics include theories of the consumer, firm, and market (including input and output markets), welfare economics, and market failures.
 Includes applications of theory to public policy questions in such fields as industrial organization and public finance.
-Prereq.
-Knowledge of undergraduate microeconomic theory and graduate standing.
+Requires knowledge of undergraduate microeconomic theory.

 ECON 5120.
 Macroeconomic Theory.
 4 Hours.

 Examines theories of the short-run determination of output, employment, and prices, and long-run economic growth.
 Presents alternative macroeconomic models.
 Also consists of applied case study analysis of the theoretical models presented in class.
-Prereq. (a) ECON 5105 or equivalent and (b) knowledge of undergraduate microeconomic theory and (c) graduate standing.
+Requires knowledge of undergraduate microeconomic theory.

 ECON 5140.
 Applied Econometrics.
 4 Hours.

 Offers an intensive study of econometric techniques applied to cross-section, time-series, and panel data.
 Applies the fundamentals of econometrics to analyzing structural economic models, forecasting, and policy analysis.
 Computer applications and an empirical research project are an integral part of the course.